 - A. The following space as shown on Figure 6.2 are designated as Local Green Spaces: - 1.
 Dines Way Green - 2.
 Hermitage Green Play Area - 3.
 Lipscomb Close Green - 4.
-Pinewood playground - 5.
+Pinewood Playground - 5.
 Furze Hill Recreation Ground - 6.
-Furze Hill Local Wildlife Site - B. Proposals for built development on this Local Green Space will only be permitted in very special circumstances. - 6.12 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
+Furze Hill Local Wildlife Site - B. Proposals for built development on this Local Green Space will be permitted only in very special circumstances. - 6.17 Under the NPPF, Neighbourhood Plans have the opportunity to designate Local Green Spaces which are of particular importance to them.
 This will afford protection from development other than in very special circumstances.
-Paragraph 102 of the NPPF says that the Local Green Space designation should only be used where the green space is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land. - 6.13 Through the community engagement on the Neighbourhood Plan, many of the residents of Hermitage stressed the importance of green open spaces.
-Whilst they recognised the value and beauty of the woodland and countryside surrounding the village, the open spaces within the village were held to be important too.
-This importance was not only seen as practical for leisure, exercise and community events but also for biodiversity. - 6.14 The six areas (shown on Figure 6.2) are considered to fulfil all of the criteria of the NPPF:
+Paragraph 102 of the NPPF says that the Local Green Space designation should only be used where the green space is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land.